Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/03-integrations/agentic-frameworks/openai-agents/README.md

 - Clear separation of concerns between agents
 - More accurate and relevant responses for domain-specific queries

-## Configure and Launch with Bedrock AgentCore
+## Configure and Launch with Amazon Bedrock AgentCore

 ```bash
 # Configure your agent for deployment